Cliffordmorara47/MusixMatch/README.md

 - [Contact](#contact)

 ## Behaviour driven development
-- From the homepage, a user can click on the explore button to view top songs in our list.
+- From the homepage, a user Can click on the search Events Button to View the Events within that Area
-- User can be able to search for a particular song's lyrics.
+- User can be able to search for Events Near Him/Her

 ---
 ## Project description
-MusixMatch is an app where by the user can be able to view top songs in our billboard and request for the song's lyrics.
+MusixMatch is an app where by the user can be able to search events within a specified area.

 ---
 ## Technologies